May 19, 2026

 Explore at your pup’s pace

 Let your pup explore your new home at their own pace with lots of positive reinforcement through treats and affection.
-Having a diffuser like Adaptil, a calming pheromone product for dogs, can also be helpful in reducing stress and anxiety.
+Having a diffuser like Adaptil, a calming pheromone product for dogs, can also help keep them calm.

 Routines keep things relaxed